carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 Succeeded
 ```
 If you look carefully the new set of resources having:
-**two configmaps:** `simple-config-ver-1` with older changes and `simple-config-ver-2` with new changes.
+**Two ConfigMaps:** `simple-config-ver-1` with older changes and `simple-config-ver-2` with new changes.

-**From above two different examples of deploying `non-versioned resources` and `versioned resources`, we observed that to reflect the new changes of configmap in the deployment we have to manually delete the running pod in the case of `non-versioned resources` while `kapp` does this for us by itself in the case of `versioned resources`.**
+**From above two different examples of deploying `non-versioned resources` and `versioned resources`, we observed that to reflect the new changes of ConfigMap in the deployment we have to manually delete the running pod in the case of `non-versioned resources` while `kapp` does this for us by itself in the case of `versioned resources`.**